vectary/vectary.github.io/viewer-api/methods.md

 > See the [live demo](https://codepen.io/vectary/pen/rNBYXOO?editors=1011)

 ### getRotation()
-Get the actual orientation of the mesh or group by name.
+Get the actual orientation of any object in scene (mesh, group, light or camera) by name.
 - Input: Mesh/Group name (string)
 - Returns: [number, number, number, string]